The Tax section is split into three categories:

 - Tax Payments and Refunds

-In Sage One Accounting you are required to manage your BAS Calculations using the Tax Returns and Reports screen.
+In Accounting you are required to manage your BAS Calculations using the Tax Returns and Reports screen.

 To access the Tax Returns and Reports screen, click on the Accountant’s Area…Tax…Tax Returns and Reports menu option.

 Enter your Company ABN Number.

 Each BAS period requires a submission and typically ends on the last day of the month with the submission typically due on the 25th of the following month.
 Enter your last BAS Period End Date and your last BAS Submission Due Date.
 We will use these dates to determine your next BAS Period End Date and when your next BAS is due.

 Click on the Finish button.